OrlandoSentinel/react-leaflet-iscroll-point-map/README.md

 We have the page header hard-coded in **/public/index.html** with embedded styles.
 This is for page performance and SEO.

+The map overlay with the "View map" button is for usability.
+It's annoying when you visit a page, scroll down and then accidentally move the map center to the middle of Antarctica.
+Here, the map is locked until a user is ready to use it.

 ## Stuff to do
 + Add arrows to the map that move it to the next point
 + Add a Key component that automatically builds a map key based on the GeoJSON